Ortler Circuit Ski Tour - Italy

 Ortler Circuit Ski Tour with the Northwest Mountain School.

-Want to go skiing with no heavy packs, eat great food, drink good wine and coffee, and sleep in comfortable huts?
-Interested in peaks over 12,000 feet (3650m) high that you can ski to the top of and then ski off while surrounded by beautiful glaciated terrain?
+Want to go skiing with a light pack, eat great food, drink good wine and coffee, and sleep in comfortable huts?
+Interested in peaks over 12,000 feet (3650m) high that you can skin to the top of and then ski off while surrounded by beautiful glaciated terrain?
 If you answered "yes" to all of the above then the Ortler Circuit Ski Tour is right up your alley.

 The Cevedale-Ortler area is located between St. Mortiz, Switzerland and the Italian Dolmites in North-Eastern Italy.
-To the North, German is spoken, to the South Italian, thus you often see mountains and glaciers given two names, one in each language.
-Unlike our Haute Route trips, the Ortler Circuit is not so much a traverse, but is rather a loop in the southern corner of the Tyrol region that hops from hut to hut in search of prime skiing, and spectacular scenery, connecting what might be the most comfortable huts in the Alps.
-The Ortler ski tour takes place within Stelvio National Park, and starts above the town of Santa Caterina di Valfurva, travels in a circle through the mountains, and then ends again in Santa Caterina almost a week later.
+To the north, German is spoken, to the south Italian, thus you often see mountains and glaciers given two names, one in each language.
+Unlike our Haute Route trips, the Ortler Circuit is not so much a traverse, but is rather a loop in the southern corner of the Tyrol region that hops from hut to hut in search of prime skiing and spectacular scenery, connecting what might be the most enjoyable huts in the Alps.
+The Ortler ski tour takes place within Stelvio National Park, and starts above the town of Santa Caterina di Valfurva, travels in a circle through the mountains, and then ends again in the same place almost a week later.

 Our Ortler Circuit Ski Tour is similar in difficulty to our Haute Route Traverses from Chamonix to Zermatt.
 Much of the ski terrain is glaciated and those with some mountaineering experience will feel more comfortable taking part in optional peak ascents that abound in the area.
 This trip offers the possibility of true ski mountaineering as the nature of many of these high peaks can be reached on skis or by short sections with crampons and many can be descended on skis.
 For those less interested in skiing off peaks, there is endless opportunity for ski touring without the added mountaineering aspects.